Evening MBA Concentrations

 With a variety of electives offered by world-class faculty, the concentration is also suitable for students who would like to gain a deep knowledge of operations management and develop the analytic abilities to deliver operational performance in any industry setting.
 The concentration will allow students to develop skills that are critical building blocks for careers in varied industries such as consulting, banking, healthcare, logistics, high tech, and analytics.

-A concentration in product and service innovation will enable students to launch innovative products and services, to improve and optimize processes and services, and to leverage new technologies for business advantage.
+The Evening MBA concentration in product and service innovation will enable students to launch innovative products and services, to improve and optimize processes and services, and to leverage new technologies for business advantage.

 Strategy is defined by the question, "Why are some companies successful while others fail?"
 The field builds on and integrates other functional areas to further our understanding of how firms gain and sustain competitive advantage.